 7. Healthy Mexican Frittata with Pico de Gallo

 No time to make huevos rancheros or your favorite breakfast enchiladas?
 Have no fear: you can get your fill of Tex-Mex and Southwestern flavors by frying up this healthy Mexican frittata in 20 minutes—jalapeños, pico de gallo, cilantro, and all.

 If you're hosting brunch with friends, these mini ham and cheese quiches are a must.
 Who could say no to bite-size tarts filled with the classic flavor combination, all wrapped up in crispy, golden pie crust?
 Serve with a side of ketchup for dipping if it floats your boat.

 As the name suggests, this quiche trades pastry crust for a nest of shredded potatoes, which is then filled with eggs, milk, browned ground beef, and a good melting cheese.
-As quiches go, this is our heartiest one.
+Of all our best quiche recipes, this is our heartiest one.